practicalli/clojure/docs/clojure-cli/repl/coding.md

 Clojure code can be typed into the REPL directly and the result instantly returned.
 Code can also be loaded from a project source code files, to run pre-written code.

 ???
 HINT "Clojure Editors are the main tool for writing code"
-    An [editor connected to a Clojure REPL](/clojure-editors/) and evaluating from source code files is the most effective way for writing Clojure code.
+    An [editor connected to a Clojure REPL](/clojure/clojure-editors/) and evaluating from source code files is the most effective way for writing Clojure code.

     Evaluating code in an editor automatically uses the correct namespace, avoiding the need to change namespaces or fully qualify function calls.
 Evaluation results can be shown in-line, as comments next to the code or in a data inspector.

-    Editors provide structural editing and Clojure syntax checking, along with general editor features. and
+    Editors provide structural editing and Clojure syntax checking, along with general editor features.

 ## Using the REPL

 Use the `clojure` command to start a REPL with Rebel, or the `clj` wrapper with the Clojure CLI REPL ([requires `rlwrap` binary](/clojure/install/clojure-cli/#optional-rlwrap-readline)).